 Does taking melatonin increase the chance of miscarriage?

-This has not been well studied.
 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Studies that have looked at melatonin use for infertility have not shown any increases in the chance of miscarriage.
+Studies that have looked at melatonin use for infertility have not shown an increased chance of miscarriage.

 Does taking melatonin increase the chance of birth defects?

-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
-It is not known if taking melatonin would increase the chance of birth defects.
-The few studies that have been done in humans with the use of melatonin for the treatments of some conditions in pregnancy (to reduce blood loss during C-section and improve success of in vitro fertilization) have not suggested an increased chance of birth defects.
+It is not known if taking melatonin can increase the chance of birth defects.
+The few studies that have been done in humans looking at the use of melatonin have not suggested an increased chance of birth defects.

 Does taking melatonin in pregnancy increase the chance of other pregnancy-related problems?

-Studies have not been done to see if taking melatonin supplements can increase the chance of other pregnancy-related problems, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
-Studies exploring the use of melatonin to reduce blood loss during C-section deliveries found mixed results with 3 studies showing less blood loss and 1 study showing no difference in blood loss.
+Studies have not been done to see if taking melatonin supplements can increase the chance of low birth weight (weighing less than 5 pounds, 8 ounces [2,500 grams] at birth).

 Does taking melatonin in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if taking melatonin supplements can cause behavior or learning issues for the child.
+Studies have not been done to see if taking melatonin supplements can increase the chance of behavior or learning issues for a child.

 Breastfeeding while taking melatonin:

-If a male takes melatonin, could it affect fertility or increase the chance of birth defects?
+If a man takes melatonin, could it affect his fertility or increase the chance of birth defects?

-Based on the studies reviewed, it is not known if melatonin supplements could affect male fertility (ability to get partner pregnant) or increase the chance of birth defects above the background risk.
-In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+It is not known if melatonin supplements could affect male fertility (ability to make healthy sperm) or increase the chance of birth defects.
+In general, exposures that men have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.